sarajcev/PSS-ML3/README.md

 * Spectral embedding
 * Multi-dimensional scaling

-Supervised and unsupervised training (cross-validation with stratified shuffle split), with hyperparameters optimization tackled by means of the **simulating annealing** algorithm.
+**Supervised** and **unsupervised** training, using cross-validation with stratified shuffle split, with hyperparameters optimization tackled by means of the **simulating annealing** algorithm.

+**Dataset** is derived from the extensive set of numerical electro-mechanical simulations of the IEEE New England 39-bus benchmark electric power system.